A concept map is:

 From a disciplinary perspective, think about what kind of questions scholars and experts in that discipline are interested in, how they would ask those questions and what evidence they would use to make their argument.

-Do some background research on your topic to create your concept map.
+Do some background research on your topic to help create a concept map.
 Feel free to consult the Internet, an encyclopedia, course readings, or a librarian to help explore a topic.
 It may be through this background research that you will stumble upon a gap that you want to explore!
 Keep revising your map as you learn more about your topic.